 As well as cultural diversity and a huge variation of cuisines, Malaysia offers stunning geographical diversity.

-Malaysia has charming, historic cities, colonial architecture and temples, steamy jungles home to orangutans, tribal long houses, cool highlands, mountains and paradise islands and world class diving.
+Malaysia has charming, historic cities, colonial architecture and temples, cool highlands, mountains and paradise islands with world class diving, plus the steamy jungles and ancient rainforests in Borneo home to orangutans and tribal long houses.

-And not forgetting the capital, the modern metropolis of Kuala Lumpur which has grown exponentially from a tin mining outpost of the British Empire only 150 years ago and offers many things to do.
+And not forgetting the capital, the modern metropolis of Kuala Lumpur which has grown exponentially from a tin mining outpost of the British Empire only 150 years ago and offers many things to do from admiring the Petronas Twin Towers to exploring the street food and visiting cultural attractions like the Batu Caves.

 4. The Malaysian people are so friendly and most speak good English